-NZ's gross domestic product (GDP) rises by 0.5 pct in June quarter
+GDP data shows NZ economy continued to slow in June quarter

-New Zealand's gross domestic product (GDP) lifted by 0.5 per cent over the June quarter, for a 2.1 per cent gain over the same quarter of last year, Stats NZ said today.
+New Zealand's gross domestic product (GDP) lifted by 0.5 per cent over the June quarter, for a 2.1 per cent gain over the same quarter of last year, but in line with a general slowdown in economic activity.

-Stats NZ said the increase was driven mostly by the service sector.
+The gain compares with a 0.6 per cent rise in the March quarter, which made for a quarter-on-quarter rise of 2.5 per cent.

+The annual average came to 2.4 per cent in the June year, against 2.7 per cent for the March year.

 A survey of 18 economists conducted by business wire service Bloomberg had put the average of expectations at plus 0.4 per cent for the June quarter, for a quarter-on-quarter gain of 2.0 per cent.

+Stats NZ said the June quarter increase was driven mostly by the service sector.

-Today's quarterly gain is in line with the Reserve Bank's forecast for GDP, which measures the value of goods and services produced in the economy, for the June quarter.
+Today's quarterly gain is in line with the Reserve Bank's forecast for GDP, which measures the value of goods and services produced in the economy.

 In August, the Reserve Bank - recognising slower growth over the last year and increasing headwinds - cut its official cash rate by a greater-than-expected 0.5 of a point to 1.0 per cent.

+"To date, however, signs for the second half of 2019 do not look much better."

+Smith said business sentiment had remained persistently weak and consumers appeared reluctant "to do the Reserve Bank's bidding and go out and spend".

-"Service industries, which represent about two-thirds of the economy, were the main contributor to GDP growth in the quarter, rising 0.7 per cent off the back of a subdued result in the March 2019 quarter," national accounts senior manager Gary Dunnet said.
+Stats NZ said the service industries, which represent about two-thirds of the economy, were the main contributor to GDP growth in the quarter, rising 0.7 per cent off the back of a subdued result in the March quarter.

-The service industries recorded broad based growth, with eight of the 11 industries showing positive results in the June 2019 quarter.
+Stats NZ's national accounts senior manager Gary Dunnet said the service industries recorded broad based growth, with eight of the 11 industries showing positive results in the June 2019 quarter.

 Household expenditure on services saw a corresponding increase, rising by 0.5 per cent.